Sathishkumar-16500/assingment_08_08_21/README.md

 - Versioning information is now sent within each request (HTTP/1.0 is appended to the GET line)<br />
 - A status code line is also sent at the beginning of the response, allowing the browser itself to understand the success or failure of the request and to adapt its behavior in consequence (like in updating or using its local cache in a specific way)<br />
--The notion of HTTP headers has been introduced, both for the requests and the responses, allowing metadata to be transmitted and making the protocol extremely flexible and extensible.<br />
+- The notion of HTTP headers has been introduced, both for the requests and the responses, allowing metadata to be transmitted and making the protocol extremely flexible and extensible.<br />
-4.With the help of the new HTTP headers, the ability to transmit other documents than plain HTML files has been added (thanks to the Content-Type header).<br />
+- With the help of the new HTTP headers, the ability to transmit other documents than plain HTML files has been added (thanks to the Content-Type header).<br />

 # HTTP/1.1 – The standardized protocol
 In parallel to the somewhat chaotic use of the diverse implementations of HTTP/1.0, and since 1995, well before the publication of HTTP/1.0 document the next year, proper standardization was in progress.
 The first standardized version of HTTP, HTTP/1.1 was published in early 1997, only a few months after HTTP/1.0.

 HTTP/1.1 clarified ambiguities and introduced numerous improvements:

-1.A connection can be reused, saving the time to reopen it numerous times to display the resources embedded into the single original document retrieved.<br />
+- A connection can be reused, saving the time to reopen it numerous times to display the resources embedded into the single original document retrieved.<br />
-2.Pipelining has been added, allowing to send a second request before the answer for the first one is fully transmitted, lowering the latency of the communication.<br />
+- Pipelining has been added, allowing to send a second request before the answer for the first one is fully transmitted, lowering the latency of the communication.<br />
-3.Chunked responses are now also supported.<br />
+- Chunked responses are now also supported.<br />
-4.Additional cache control mechanisms have been introduced.<br />
+- Additional cache control mechanisms have been introduced.<br />
-5.Content negotiation, including language, encoding, or type, has been introduced, and allows a client and a server to agree on the most adequate content to exchange.<br />
+- Content negotiation, including language, encoding, or type, has been introduced, and allows a client and a server to agree on the most adequate content to exchange.<br />
-6.Thanks to the Host header, the ability to host different domains at the same IP address now allows server colocation.<br />
+- Thanks to the Host header, the ability to host different domains at the same IP address now allows server colocation.<br />

 # HTTP/2 – A protocol for greater performance
 Over the years, Web pages have become much more complex, even becoming applications in their own right.
 The amount of visual media displayed, the volume and size of scripts adding interactivity, has also increased: much more data is transmitted over significantly more HTTP requests.
 HTTP/1.1 connections need requests sent in the correct order.
 Theoretically, several parallel connections could be used (typically between 5 and 8), bringing considerable overhead and complexity.
 For example, HTTP pipelining has emerged as a resource burden in Web development.